-According to an article in the LA Times, a relatively new breed of mosquitoes has taken over Southern California.
+According to the LA Times, a relatively new breed of mosquitoes has taken over Southern California.
 This invasive breed is called Aedes Aegyptai and there have been multiple reports of its migration to Orange County.
 Unlike other mosquitoes, they bite during the day and mostly on the lower leg and ankle region.
 While mosquitoes can be itchy and annoying for us, they may be a life-threatening problem for our pets.
 The bloodthirsty pests are known to and infect dogs and cats with microfilaria, or heartworm larvae.

 What is heartworm?